 I have been fascinated with the human body longer than I have been a teacher of yoga.
 Before yoga my interest was an aesthetic, or perhaps a soulful, one.

 My teaching has a reputation of being 'geeky'.
-Of paying precise attention to the the smallest details in the body.
+We pay precise attention to the the smallest details in the body.
 Attention and language can be sharp and fine as a scalpel.
 I've been told I render bones and guts into beautiful territory and make myself a tour guide.
 I am proud of this; I want to be known for an understanding and fascination with the human body.
-I want to help people feel their way into their own feeling, understanding, and fascination.
+I want to help people feel their way into their own fascination.
 Though I talk of bones and joints and muscles and metabolisms, my interest is still rendered to soul.
 It's still heartfelt.

-By which I mean I've enjoyed, most, when students say they feel things they didn't know how to feel, before.
-When students are surprised by their own strength - or the very notion that they might be strong.
-I am moved when people find something in their own body that feels like grace, or relief, or discovery.
+By which I mean I've enjoyed teaching most when students say they feel things they didn't know how to feel before.
+I am moved when students are surprised by their own strength - or the very notion that they might be strong.
+I am touched humble when people find something in their own body that feels like grace, or relief, or discovery.

 I am fascinated by the way human beings - alone on this planet - are artists, dancers, government makers, philosophers and farmers, city builders, resentment holders, prayers.
 We are both animal and mineral, stuff like the rest of the planet, and we are something else.